 28 feet breaches the upper bays.

-A reminder regarding lights: if you plan to row before or after sunset, the new light rule requires bow and stern lights to be affixed to the shell, with the exception of stern-coxed boats, where they may be worn by the coxswain.
-A rower may wear additional lights on the body for extra visibility if desired.
+A reminder regarding lights: if you plan to row before or after sunset, the new light rule requires bow and stern lights to be affixed to the shell.
 A spotlight must also be carried in any coaching launch in the dark.

 Please use caution as you take to the water early in the season, as the cold, fast-moving waters of Spring present special safety challenges.